 Landing Page Design Factors

 In this day and age, it’s basically a given that our customers have very short attention spans.
-Various studies are showing that our attention spans are diminishing further and further, from 10 seconds to 8 seconds to 5 seconds.
+Studies are showing that our attention spans are diminishing further and further, from 10 seconds to 8 seconds to 5 seconds.
 We have 5 seconds for someone to look at our websites and decide if they’re interested in staying or not.

 In this article I’ll talk you through some factors to consider when building and designing your landing pages!